 FeverWarn offers either local storage (for up to 20 million scans) which is downloadable to a smart device for CSV file handling or cloud storage depending on model specified.

 There’s Lots of Ways to Measure Temperature…But Few Include All the Advantages of FeverWarn.

 Accuracy.
 Reliability.
-Safety.
+Simplicity.
+Safety

 FeverWarn is ideally designed and positioned to offer advantages in self-service monitoring, proven accuracy, data storage and USB outputs all at a reasonable price and easy installation over alternative thermal scanners.
 Like all IR scanners outdoor use is not recommended and it should be installed inside.

 Forehead Thermal Scanner

 Most Infrared forehead temperature guns, although accurate and affordable, require human interaction and do not allow for proper social distancing.
 Sun, makeup, and varying heights also add to the difficulties of measuring the temperature from the forehead.
+Not for outside.

 Uses same infrared technology as FeverWarn.
 Compromised by forehead perspiration, hair, makeup and head coverings not found on wrist measurements